irmakh/openai-chat-voice/README.md

    python talk.py
    ```

 The program will prompt you for input, generate responses using the chat model, convert them to speech, and play them back.
-It will exit when you input 'exit'.
+Enter 'bye' or 'exit' to terminate the program.

 ## Using LM Studio as OpenAI API Provider